MicahHeikes/Analysis-in-GROMACS/Analysis/1. Solvation/Solvation (Start Here).md

 # Solvation Steps

-1. Create folder named analysis
+1. In your working directory containing your .gro and .xtc files, create folder named analysis

 2. Inside analysis folder create a solvation folder